slamora/brackets-wiki/Brackets-Community-Testing.md

-# Brackets Community Testing
+None of the Brackets core team currently runs Linux day-to-day, so we need Linux community testing to ensure that Brackets releases are high quality on Linux.

-Linux is not the main focus of development team, so we need community testing to remain viable.
+Linux is not the main focus for Adobe, but if we had some Linux people from the community step up and become committers at some point and take more ownership of the project, the future of Linux support would be ensured.
+I think this community testing work you’re doing could lay the foundation for that!

-But we want to get any help testing that we can, so builds are provided on all platforms.
+All help from community is welcome, so we provide builds on all platforms.

 ## Builds